vijaykumar91/Power-BI-Embed-AZURE-Capacity-Stop-Resume-using-PHP/README.md

 Now I am going to make a request to check the subscription of AZURE.

 Request header:
-The solicitation URI is packaged in the solicitation message header, alongside any extra fields required by your administration's REST API particular and the HTTP detail.
+The solicitation URI is packaged in the solicitation message header, alongside any extra fields required by your administration’s REST API particular and the HTTP detail.
 Your solicitation may require the accompanying regular header fields:

 Approval: Contains the OAuth2 conveyor token to verify the solicitation, as obtained prior from Azure AD.

-Content-Type: Typically set to "application/json" (name/esteem matches in JSON design), and determines the MIME kind of the solicitation body.
+Content-Type: Typically set to “application/json” (name/esteem matches in JSON design), and determines the MIME kind of the solicitation body.

 Host: The space name or IP address of the server where the REST administration endpoint is facilitated.

 Send the request:
-Now that you have the administration's solicitation URI and have made the related solicitation message header and body, you are prepared to send the solicitation to the REST administration endpoint.
+Now that you have the administration’s solicitation URI and have made the related solicitation message header and body, you are prepared to send the solicitation to the REST administration endpoint.

 For instance, you may send a HTTPS GET demand strategy for an Azure Resource Manager supplier by utilizing demand header handle that are like the accompanying (note that the solicitation body is unfilled):